nnzine/inspos/content-exploration/not-random.md

 Lua's `math.random()` returns a random number from 0.0 to 1.0.
 You can also pass in an integer instead and get a nice round number, `math.random(10)`.
+We can use this as the foundation for collaboration between human and machine.

 Like most systems, this is actually a "pseudo-random number generator". `pseudo` is greek for "lying".... because this is not REALLY random.
 I don't mean that in the philosophical free-will vs determinism way either...
-I mean we can actually predict with 100% accuracy what number will come up next by doing something called "seeding" the random number generator.
+I mean we can actually predict with 100% accuracy what number will come up next by doing something called "seeding" the random number generator using `math.randomseed(...)`.
 Try this on your norns:

 ```lua
 math.randomseed(42)